ryyReid/ReidCLI/README.md

 Terminal-native personal intelligence and coding CLI with an agent-first runtime.

-A real runtime — not a chat wrapper.
+A real runtime â€” not a chat wrapper.
 Sessions, tasks, tools, policy gates, providers, and persistence are first-class.
 A genuine full-screen TUI (not an inline redraw hack) with a locked-to-bottom footer, scrollable history, collapsible reasoning/tool-call output, a live subagent panel, and a live "/"